MW 70x30 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or get in touch via form on the contact page.
-You can check the power and the appearance of neodymium magnet in our magnetic calculator power calculator
+Give us a call tel: +48 888 99 98 98 or write through contact form on the contact page.
+You can check the mass as well as the shape of neodymium magnet in our magnetic calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.